 Agape

 Agape has been an outreach ministry to the very poor in Tijuana for about 40 years.
 Some of our members have been making trips to Tijuana for more than 30 years, while some no longer travel and others have never gone on the trips.
-We currently support five main charities with $2,400 monthly stipends and visits and have another that we no longer support with visits, but provide small Christmas gifts for the 400 homeless men it serves.
+We currently support five main charities and have another that we no longer support with visits, but provide small Christmas gifts for the 400 homeless men it serves.
 The longest running are Casa de los Pobres (“home of the poor”) and Hogar Verdad y Vida (“hearth of truth and life”, also called Madres Solteras (“single mothers“) as they care for single teen mothers and their children).

 How can you help?
 There are three ways you can participate in this wonderful ministry: